scoley77/scoley77/README.md

 - 👋 Hi, I’m @scoley77
 - 👀 I’m interested in video game development!
-- 🌱 I’m currently learning javascript.
-Follow my progress on <a href="https://codepen.io/scoley77">Code Pen!</a>
+- 🌱 I’m currently learning python!
+If you have any advice, I'd love to hear :)
 - 💞️ I’m looking to collaborate on ... nothing at the moment, but thank you for your interest!
 - 📫 How to reach me ...